ldkngan/SQL_Bicycle_Manufacturer_Analysis/README.md

   ON a.ProductID = b.ProductID
 LEFT JOIN `adventureworks2019.Production.ProductSubcategory` c ON b.ProductSubcategoryID = CAST(c.ProductSubcategoryID AS STRING)
-WHERE DATE(a.ModifiedDate) >= (SELECT DATE_SUB(DATE(MAX(a.ModifiedDate)), INTERVAL 12 MONTH)
+-- Filter records within the last 12 months based on latest ModifiedDate WHERE DATE(a.ModifiedDate) >= (SELECT DATE_SUB(DATE(MAX(a.ModifiedDate)), INTERVAL 12 MONTH)
                                FROM `adventureworks2019.Sales.SalesOrderDetail`)
 GROUP BY 1,2